 Alonso: We need a lot of luck and we will put all our effort and hopes into 2014 23 September, 2013 Fernando Alonso with Sebastian Vettel on the Singapore podium Sebastian Vettel’s fourth consecutive title win moved a step closer to certainty on Sunday as he pulled 60 points clear of his nearest title rival, Ferrari’s Fernando Alonso who is the driver most likely to close the gap to the dominant Red Bull by November’s Brazil finale.
 However the Spaniard now admits it is not highly likely, “We don’t need [just] luck in Korea; we need luck in Korea, in Japan, in India, in Abu Dhabi…if we are one second off the pace, we need a lot of luck.”
 Indeed, while Vettel cannot mathematically secure the title in Korea next weekend, from Suzuka onwards – five races to the end – it starts to become a possibility.
 Undoubtedly, with reality now biting hard, it makes no sense to keep pushing the development of the 2013 car when Red Bull and Vettel are so far clear and superior.
 The huge challenge of the 2014 regulations is yet another argument in favour of downing tools on this campaign.
 Fernando Alonso with Andrea Stella before the start of the Singapore GP “Well, we start from zero next year so it’s our best opportunity to close the gap,” said Alonso.
 “Really we will put all our effort and hopes into 2014.”
 Boss Stefano Domenicali also confirmed that “99 per cent” of Ferrari’s focus is now on 2014.
 Alonso suggests that the focus actually switched some time ago.
 “When [Pirelli] changed the tyres, we said bye-bye,” he said.
 Theoretically still in the hunt is Mercedes’ Lewis Hamilton, but he admitted on Sunday that he is not even dreaming about tracking down a 100 point gap.
 “We’ll just try and catch Fernando somehow,” said the Briton.
 The fact that the title is all but done-and-dusted, with six races left to run might explain why Vettel was booed yet again on the podium on Sunday.
 Fans swarm on to the Marina Bay Circuit after the race The championship leader blamed the Ferrari fans.
 “If you look at the grandstand, most of them are dressed in red,” said the German.
 Vettel laughed off the Singapore crowd’s reaction, but Red Bull boss Christian Horner suggested the 26-year-old was actually hurt.
 “He’s only human,” he told Bild newspaper.
 But Felipe Massa, a Ferrari driver for six more races, said that Formula 1 should expect more of the same as the 2013 season rolls on.
 “We are seeing an end of the championship with nobody developing the current cars, so [the results] will probably look something like this,” he said in Singapore.
 (GMM) Subbed by AJN.
 Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.